Muizenberg: Pavilion

 There have been three pavilions built in Muizenberg - the first was a wooden one built in 1911.
 The next had bathing cubicles, a tearoom, and a 900-seat theatre, built in 1929.
 This was demolished in 1970, and a third one, still standing, was built.

+Muizenberg Shul

+Muizenberg Shul is a modern orthodox synagogue on Camp Road.
+The red-and-white painted building dates from the 1920s and ‘30s.
+The synagogue has a full-time rabbi and is open for Shabbat services and for the Jewish holidays.

+In 2022, the Shul's rabbi, Ryan Newman said: “Muizenberg may be the largest Jewish community in South Africa during the holidays.
+We have a minyan of over fifty men every single day.
+You can’t walk a minute on the beach without seeing a group of people you know sitting together.
+The amazing thing is that you see Jews here from across the spectrum of Orthodoxy.
+You have people – and often very different rabbis – from Chabad, Mizrachi, Ohr Somayach, etc. all joining together in a single shul.”

 Present day

 Muizenberg has a fine, long beach that in effect stretches all the way round the top of False Bay to the Strand, a distance of over 20 km.
 False Bay, known for its population of White Sharks, also has a shark watch service that operates from Muizenberg, signalling alerts when sharks come in proximity of bathers at the main beach and surfers at Surfer's Corner.
 Above Muizenberg there is a line of steep cliffs that is very popular as a venue for rock climbing.
 However, certain parts of the cliff are off-limits to climbers when birds nest on the ledges.

 The Zandvlei estuary enters the ocean in Muizenberg.
-The estuary is one of the most important estuaries for fish spawning on the coastline and is home to the Imperial Yacht Club and Peninsula Canoe Club.
+The estuary is one of the most important estuaries for fish spawning on the coastline and is home to the Imperial Yacht Club, Peninsula Canoe Club and Sandvlei Sea Scout Base.